 As parents, we want to see our teenagers enjoy good times with friends.
 At the same time, we want to keep them safe, too.

 Allowing your teen to have a house party may seem like an ideal way for the teen to have fun while still being under your watch.
-However, teen parties can also easily cross the line and lead to teen drinking.
+However, teen parties can also easily cross the line and lead to underage drinking.

 As a New Jersey criminal defense lawyer who works with teens charged with underage drinking and parents who face social host liability issues, I want you to be aware of the potential consequences that you and your child could face if alcohol is consumed at your house party.

-Consequences for Underage Drinking in New Jersey
+Consequences for Underage Drinking

 First, let’s take a look at the laws that apply to underage drinking in New Jersey.